NCAR/wrf-python/doc/source/contrib.rst

 Fortran Style Guide
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-WRF-Python is a Fortran friendly project and we appreciate your contributions.
-However, we are only accepting Fortran 90 contributions, so you must convert any F77 code to F90 before contributing.
+At this time, we are only accepting Fortran 90 contributions, so you must convert any F77 code to F90 before contributing.

 Although there is no formal style guide for Fortran contributions, Fortran